Fairfield

 The level of general health in Fairfield is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Fairfield shows better-than-average health outcomes, with fewer common health conditions among its general population compared to national averages.
-However, among older and at-risk cohorts, condition prevalence is higher.
+Fairfield exhibits above-average health outcomes with a lower prevalence of common health conditions among its general population compared to national averages.
+However, this is not the case for older, at-risk cohorts where rates are higher.

-Only about 46% (~8,811 people) of Fairfield's population has private health cover, lower than the national average of 55.3%.
-Arthritis and diabetes are the most prevalent conditions in Fairfield, affecting 7.4% and 7.0% of residents respectively.
-About 73.7% of residents report no medical ailments, slightly less than Greater Sydney's 75.6%.
-As of a recent study (date not specified), about 19.2% (~3,691 people) of Fairfield's population is aged 65 and over.
+Approximately 46% (~8,811 people) of Fairfield's total population has private health cover, which is significantly lower than the national average of 55.3%.
+The most prevalent medical conditions in Fairfield are arthritis and diabetes, affecting 7.4% and 7.0% of residents respectively.
+Conversely, 73.7% of residents claim to be completely free from medical ailments, compared to 75.6% across Greater Sydney.
+The area has a relatively high proportion of seniors aged 65 and over, with 19.2% (3,691 people) falling into this age bracket.

 Frequently Asked Questions - Health